 - as a result, you suffered a disadvantage or a loss, including a financial loss (e.g. loss of paid work) and/or a loss to your sense of self-worth and dignity (i.e. an emotional impact).

-In order to determine what evidence you need at your hearing, you should start by making a list of what happened to you.
+In order to determine what evidence you need at your hearing, you should start by writing down what happened to you.
 Remember to think in terms of each event or step in the negative treatment that you experienced.

-It is very important that you review your Application, the Response and the Reply, if any.
+It is very important that you review your Application, the Response, and the Reply, if any.
 These documents will help identify the events that you need to prove and the issues that you will need to address through evidence at your hearing.
-For example, if the respondent is claiming that you are not a good employee, you should try to find and disclose evidence to contradict these claims, such as an email from a former supervisor that acknowledges something that you did well at work.
+For example, if the respondent is claiming that you are not a good employee, you should try to find and disclose evidence that shows the opposite, such as an email from a former supervisor that acknowledges your success at work.

 Once you have your list of the facts that you need to prove, you will need to make a second list of the witnesses or documents that you need to prove each fact.
 Can you testify about each of the events or actions?
-Are there witnesses other than you?
-Is there someone who saw the discrimination and who might come to the hearing as a witness?
+Are there other witnesses?
+Is there someone who saw the discrimination and might be willing to come to the hearing as a witness?

 For example, is there a co-worker, or former co-worker, who saw you being harassed at work because of your race or gender or sexual orientation?
 Can your witness explain how you were treated differently?
 Is there a witness who can talk about an event that showed that the negative treatment was because of your race, gender or sexual orientation, and not for some other reason?